 "Becoming" is a one-day, mandatory retreat for the entire freshman class.
 On the retreat, freshmen look at their own goodness and explore who they are becoming as they begin high school.
 In addition, participants explore their connection to the worldwide Lasallian community, as well as their new identity as members of the Christian Brothers family.
 The Senior Retreat Leadership Team, along with the LSLO, give talks and lead small group discussions and activities.
-The retreat is held locally, offthe LSLO, give talks and lead small group discussions and activities.
-The retreat is held locally, off-site during a regular school day and runs from 8:30 AM to 2:30 PM.
+The retreat is held locally, off- site during a regular school day and runs from 8:30 AM to 2:30 PM.
 Parents are responsible for transportation to/from the retreat.
 Retreat opportunities will be scheduled throughout the year for students to sign up.